SuperOfficeDocs/superoffice-docs/docs/en/request/learn/screen/ticket-log.md

 This screen shows the log for this request.
 All events are recorded, including when they occurred, what happened and who was responsible.

+![The change log on a requests shows all the different changes done on the request -screenshot][img1]

 ## Related topics

 * [Create request][11]